adeshgg/helpdesk/notes.md

 try catch block if we are using async-await, But if we use this express-async-handler middleware it will pass the errors to our error handler

 To use it just import / require it & the wrap your contoller around it

+### JWT

+For autherization we will pass a token each time the users registers or login, (we'll use it later in the frontend)

+The jwt `sign()` take the id which has to be a part of the token a secret and a options object

+Since the token contains the user id, we will use it to protect and autherize routes in the frontend